nipy/mindboggle/doc/users/index.rst

 .. _users-guide-index:

 ..
-This is the source doc for the nipy users guide.
+This is the source doc for the Mindboggle users guide.
 The users guide includes the FAQ (a directory below), and glossary.

 ============